Reviews You Can Rely On

 Wheel Size

 Not all that long ago, all-mountain bike wheels were all 26 inches in diameter.
 Now, 27.5-inch and 29-inch versions are far more common on the trail.
 The 26-inch wheel size is all but forgotten.
 The benefit of bigger wheels is that they make trail features smaller by comparison.
 As a result, you can roll over obstacles on the trail more efficiently and with less effort.
 Bigger wheels are also faster and carry speed and momentum well through chunky terrain.
 The argument for smaller wheels is that they are easier to maneuver and, therefore, more fun.
 For a few short years, many riders thought 27.5-inch wheels were the sweet spot between the rollover benefits of 29ers and the agility of 26-inch bikes.
-Modern frame geometry has drastically improved the performance of 29ers, and they are allowing for more precise and playful handling than ever before.
-Mixed-wheel sizes have recently grown in popularity.
+Modern frame geometry has drastically improved 29" performance, enabling more precise and playful handling than ever before.
+Mixed-wheel sizes have become more popular.
 A 29-inch front wheel paired with a 27.5-inch rear is commonly referred to as a “mullet” or MX setup, with business in the front and party in the back.
 The idea is that it combines the best traits of both wheel sizes.
 The larger front wheel rolls over obstacles more easily and provides stability and confident handling, while the smaller rear wheel offers agility and maneuverability for the rear end of the bike.
-One may want to consider their body size in their wheel size decision, as smaller wheels may feel more comfortable for smaller riders, and larger wheels might work better for larger riders on larger frames.
-Many frames now offer a few wheel and tire size options.
+One may want to consider their body size when choosing a wheel size, as smaller wheels may feel more comfortable for smaller riders, while larger wheels might work better for larger riders on larger frames.
+Many frames now offer a few wheel-and-tire size options.
 It's still valuable to think through which one you want to commit to.
 We don't know anyone who regularly switches between wheelsets.

 Tire Size and Rim Width

 Normal tire widths have slowly been getting wider over time.
-Previously, 2.35-inch tires were considered relatively standard, but now they tend to run in the 2.4-2.5-inch range on most trail bikes or even 2.6-inch versions on wider rims.
-Wider tires have more air volume and a larger contact patch that offers tons of traction and a little softer ride, although they may provide more resistance when heading uphill.
-Then, there are your plus-sized or mid-fat tires.
-These run from 2.8-inches to 3-inches.
+Previously, 2.35-inch tires were considered relatively standard, but now they tend to run in the 2.4-2.6-inch range on wider rims.
+Wider tires have more air volume and a larger contact patch, offering increased traction and a slightly softer ride, though they may provide more resistance when heading uphill.
+While slightly less popular, plus-sized or mid-fat tires.
+These run from 2.8 inches to 3 inches.
 We like the 2.8-inch versions as they offer traction and often give you defined cornering knobs to dig into turns.
 Three-inch tires provide you with plenty of grip but often a more vague cornering feel due to smaller, more uniform knobs.
-To get geeky about tires, check out our review of the best mountain bike tires.
+To get geeky about tires, check out our review of mountain bike tires.

 Tires are easy to switch out and are among the most cost-effective ways to upgrade the performance of your bike.
 Rims are a much pricier and more time-consuming fix.
 Anything less than a 25mm rim is now considered narrow for an aggressive trail or enduro bike.
 We recommend trying to find something in the range of 28mm to 35mm, with the sweet spot right around 30mm.
 For less aggressive bikes, it's less critical, but traction is traction.
 We like it on all of our bikes.
 It's a good idea to ask manufacturers or dealers what range of tires you can run on their rims.